skoolkid/skoolkit/sphinx/source/commands.rst

 * ``trace`` - the file to which to log all instructions executed during the simulated LOAD (default: none)

-The default value of the ``first-edge`` parameter (-2168) places the edge between the first and second pulses on the tape at time 0.
-Any pulses that occur before time 0 are discarded.
+If ``first-edge`` is set to a negative number, any pulses that occur before time 0 are discarded.
 The EAR bit reading yielded by a pulse is 0 if the 0-based index of the pulse is even (i.e. first, third, fifth pulses etc.), or 1 otherwise.
-Some loaders require ``first-edge=0``, which effectively reverses the polarity of every pulse on the tape.
 Run *tap2sna.py* with the ``--tape-analysis`` option to see the timings and EAR bit readings of the pulses on a tape.

 The ``accelerator`` parameter must be either a comma-separated list of specific accelerator names or one of the following special values: